Sainglend/tda-api-client/README.md

 ## Roadmap (no particular order)
 This was originally built for a particular set of use cases, and those will continue to be the driver for future project direction.
 In no particular order:
+- More documentation around streaming
 - Helper methods for creating a properly formatted JSON input object (order, watchlist, etc.) given input params.

 Another project is planned which will leverage this library in order to make a command line app, a shell, for trading.
 The goal is to be able to type "buy 10 F" instead of clicking a bunch of things in Thinkorswim or having to write a clunky Order JSON object.

 ## Support

-Visit the github page [https://www.github.com/Sainglend/tda-api-client](https://www.github.com/Sainglend/tda-api-client), write a comment, or open a pull request!
+Visit the github page [https://www.github.com/sainglend/tda-api-client](https://www.github.com/sainglend/tda-api-client), write a comment, or open a pull request!
 Find me on Reddit: u/sainglend
 Email: sainglend@gmail.com